Tag Archive for: Montana

 Their wedding would be a wonderful hodgepodge of tradition and a unique blend of the couple’s own interests.

-The bride and groom’s friends and family gathered together on Noah’s family farm to witness the bride and groom’s traditional Quaker wedding ceremony in the Montana summer sunshine.
+Tucked back against a large stand of pine trees, the bride and groom’s friends and family gathered together on their family farm to witness a traditional Quaker wedding ceremony to honor Noah’s family roots.

-Tucked back against a large stand of pine trees, they decided on a traditional Quaker wedding ceremony to honor Noah’s family roots.
-The bride and groom were married “under the care of a Quaker meeting” before God and gathered family, friends, and meeting members — but was for all purposes officiant free.
+The bride and groom were married “under the care of a Quaker meeting”.
+It’s a ceremony before God and gathered family, friends, and meeting members.
+The Quakers’ beliefs are unique in that their ceremonies are for all purposes, officiant free.
 The idea is based on the tenet that only God can join a couple in marriage.
 Quakers believe that no church official is essential for a marriage to take place.
-Instead family and friends throughout the hour-long ceremony would occasionally break the silence by stepping up to the microphone to give words of advice, tell stories or well wishes.
-I found it to be a really relaxing and thought reflective ceremony.
-To hear the words of the important folks in their lives in front of all was a special way to honor their guests just as much as they were honoring them.
+Instead, family and friends during hour-long ceremony, would occasionally break the silence by stepping up to the microphone to give words of advice, tell stories, or give well wishes.

-Like all good weddings, they sealed theirs with a kiss surrounded by a roar of cheers from their surrounding loved ones.
-The wedding celebration moved on to their evening reception at the Lindley Center in downtown Bozeman where dancing, outdoor games, a good steak BBQ and a Greener Visuals Photo Booth were utilized in full force.
-It was an awesome time and a wonderful reflection of all the things that are important to these newlyweds lives.
+It was an awesome time and a wonderful reflection of all the things that are important in these newlyweds’ lives.
 I could not be more excited for these two.
 I wish them all the best! -M

 Bozeman Wedding Photographer Springhill Pavilion